 Finally, there is no point putting so much effort and planning into a press release if there is no way for journalists to reach your company for more information.
-For this reason, you need to make sure that you provide contact information so that media professionals can get in touch with either the person who wrote the press release, a marketing or PR representative, or anyone.
-Who can provide additional information if necessary.
-While there are many ways to reach out to media contacts.
-The best way to start a relationship with them is through email.
-As such, your press release will be much more effective.
-If you add the phone number and email address of the person responsible for handling media inquiries.
+For this reason, you need to make sure that you provide contact information so that media professionals can get in touch with either the person who wrote the press release.
+Alternatively, you can help them connect with a marketing or PR representative who can provide additional information if necessary.
+While there are many ways to reach out to media contacts, the best way to start a relationship with them is through email.
+As such, your press release will be much more effective if you add the phone number and email address of the person responsible for handling media inquiries.

 Before we go further into the article, it is essential to note that creating a press release can be very time-consuming.
 You may have all the correct information but be unsure of how to turn it into a winning press release.
 If this is the case, fear not.
 It is for this very reason that PR agencies like Pressfarm exist.
 The experts at Pressfarm can help you turn your knowledge into newsworthy content by creating email pitches, press releases, guest posts and media kits that can be used to capture media attention and inspire your target audience.

 Pressfarm’s PR professionals and expert writers can also help proofread and edit an existing press release for you, in addition to providing insight and advice into the PR industry.
+Moreover, by providing custom media lists and a database of 1 million+ journalists, Pressfarm can help you connect with the best journalists in your niche.
 By partnering with Pressfarm, you could launch a PR campaign that boosts your online visibility by helping your brand to feature in relevant search results.